 - Create tickets using a contact form in your app

-- Contact agents for support via live chat
+- Contact agents for support via messaging or live chat

 - View and comment on existing tickets in-app, without switching to email